aundhe1m/backy/docs/development/backy-agent.md

 sudo dotnet run
 ```

-The `sudo` command is necessary because the agent needs elevated privileges to perform drive operations.
+The `sudo` command is necessary because the agent needs elevated privileges to perform drive operations and read system files.

 With the default development settings, the agent will:
 - Run on port 5151